by Robyn Stewart, former financial aid officer at College of the Holy Cross

-Many high school seniors and their families selected for financial aid verification are currently wondering “What could the Financial Aid Office possibly want now?”
+Many high school seniors and their families selected for financial aid verification are currently wondering, “What could the Financial Aid Office possibly want now?”
 May 1, the national deadline to deposit at your chosen college is looming in the not-so-distant future, and yet some students are still submitting additional information to the aid offices on their college list.
-“Didn’t we already send them this?” families may wonder as they jump through what they perceive to be another hoop on the road to receiving financial aid.
+“Didn’t we already send them this?” families may ask as they jump through what they perceive to be another hoop on the road to receiving financial aid.
 Remember, the financial aid process is an exchange of information for dollars: your financial information for financial aid dollars.
 Don’t be discouraged!
 Your financial aid offer is on the way, but you may have a few extra steps to take.

 Common questions from students who are selected for verification include:

 Why was I selected for financial aid verification?

 Students complete the Free Application for Federal Student Aid (FAFSA) to apply for financial aid from a college.
 Some students are asked for documentation to support the information that was provided on the FAFSA in a process called verification.
 This extra documentation is used to authenticate the information on the FAFSA and make corrections if needed.
 Students are selected for verification by the federal processor based on a risk model that identifies error-prone data elements or by the college, either as a matter of policy or if they find incomplete, seemingly contradictory, or estimated information on their FAFSA.
 As a former financial aid officer, it was commonplace for me to request a copy of a current bank statement or have a family verify the resources and expenses of their household if data on their aid application seemed inconsistent.
 Sometimes there was a logical explanation for the apparent inconsistency.
 Sometimes application data needed to be corrected.